CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 #### Type definition

 Service objects associate to network via label arktos.futurewei.com/network.
-By default, network is the default network of the tenant.
+By default, "network" is the default network of the tenant.

 ```yaml
 apiVersion: v1